awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/configure-ingestion-endpoint.md

         !!! warning "Warning"

             CORS is a mandatory setting if you are collecting data from a website.
-If you do not set value for this parameter, the ingestion server to reject all the requests.
+If you do not set value for this parameter, the ingestion server to reject all the requests from Web platform.

 * Additional Settings
     * Request path: User can input the path of ingestion endpoint to collect data, the default path is "/collect".